 The AirPods Pro (1st generation) doesn’t come with a companion app, with all tweaking done through the Bluetooth settings on your Apple device.
 For this reason alone Android and Windows users should steer clear of the AirPods Pro (1st generation), as you’ll miss out on a lot of the features and functionality that these earbuds have to offer.

-If you own an Apple device, you can tweak controls, optimize battery charging, take the earbud fit test, use the Find My network, and use Spatial Audio.
-Spatial Audio is Apple’s version of surround sound that utilizes software algorithms as well as accelerometers inside the earbuds.
-Not only can you listen to content mixed for Dolby Atmos, but you can also convert any audio to spatial audio using Apple’s Spatialize Stereo feature within the control center on your device.
+If you own an Apple device, you can tweak controls, optimize battery charging, take the earbud fit test, use the Find My network, and use spatial audio with head tracking.
+Technically, you can listen to spatial audio on the Nothing Ear 1, it just depends on the media itself, but there’s not head tracking on the Nothing Ear 1.
+With the AirPods Pro (1st generation), you can listen to content mixed for Dolby Atmos, but you can also convert any audio to spatial audio using Apple’s Spatialize Stereo feature within the control center on your device.
 Fixed Spatialize Stereo creates a simulated surround sound effect, while Head Tracked Spatialize Stereo keeps the sound source in one simulated location in front of you as you turn your head.

 How do the Nothing Ear 1 and the AirPods Pro (1st generation) connect?